PlaidCloud/website/content/en/docs/tasks/tls/managing-tls-in-a-cluster.md

 and `server-key.pem` containing the PEM encoded key to the certificate that is still to be created.

-## Create a Certificate Signing Request object to send to the Kubernetes API
+## Create a Certificate Signing Request object to send to the PlaidCloud API

 Generate a CSR yaml blob and send it to the apiserver by running the following
 command: